mathiasertl/django-ca/docs/source/cli/intro.rst

    $ python manage.py sign_cert --alt example.com --alt user@example.net ...

-If the name you're giving might be ambigious or you just want to make sure that the value is interpreted correctly, you can always use a prefix to force a particular type.
+If the name you're giving might be ambiguous or you just want to make sure that the value is interpreted correctly, you can always use a prefix to force a particular type.
 This is equivalent to the above example:

 .. code-block:: console